ceciliaagosta/1850965_Labmon/Student_doc.md

 - TECHNOLOGICAL SPECIFICATION:
 The microservice is developed in Vue + Javascript.
 It manages all UIs and allows for easy interaction with the game.
-It interacts with PostgreSQL DBs in the backend for persistent data storage.
 Key components and libraries used:
    - Vite : Enables for quickly building the frontend, using its Hot Module Replacemenbt system for real-time updating of the pages in development.
    - Axios : a simple promise based HTTP client for the browser and node.js.